YahooArchive/guerilla/wiki/Configure.md

     + `port` **Integer** - Port of the Redis server that Guerilla should connect to.
 Master and all workers need to connect to the same Redis instance.
 - `devices` **Array(Object)** *Optional* - Information regarding connected devices.
     + `tag` **String** - A tag to indentify a type of device.
 This tag is used when specifying what kind of device to run a job on.
 For simulated devices the string must be of the form ```ios-simulator,OS=x.y,name=a-device-name```.
+For example ```"ios-simulator,OS=9.1,name=iPhone 6"```.
+    You can use the Guerilla web UI to see the available simulated devices.
+    From the home Guerilla screen choose "workers", then select a sepcific worker and choose "Devices".
+You need to enter a tag matching one of the listed tags.
+At runtime any workers with a matching tag are eligible to run the job.
-To get the specific device names and os versions available on your device run ```xcrun simctl -list```.
-For the OS value only use the numeric portion of the OS.
+    At startup Guerilla finds the names and os versions available on your device by running ```xcrun simctl -list```.
     + `platform` **String** - "ios" or "android".
     + `name` **String** - Name and description of the device.
     + `identifier` **String** - UDID (iOS) or serial (Android) or the device.